usdot-fhwa-stol/tim-bc/README.md

 ## Resources for End-Users

-If you are a TIM program manager, a transportation engineer, a policy maker, or anyone who is interested in using the TIM-BC tool to estiamte TIM benefits and costs, you can [download the TIM-BC Tool here](https://www.fhwa.dot.gov/software/research/operations/timbc/).
+If you are a TIM program manager, a transportation engineer, a policy maker, or anyone who is interested in using the TIM-BC tool to estiamte TIM benefits and costs, you can [download the TIM-BC Tool here](https://highways.dot.gov/research/resources/software/traffic-incident-management-benefit-cost-tim-bc-tool).
-Follow the installation instructions and the end-user guide to start using the tool (urls upcoming).
+Follow the [installation instructions and the end-user guide](https://fhwa-ops.atlassian.net/wiki/spaces/TIMBC/pages/491527/How+to+Use+the+TIM-BC+Tool) to start using the tool.
-To learn more about the data and methodologies implemented in the tool, please visit the Benefit and Cost Estimation Methodology section (url upcoming) on our Confluence space (url upcoming).
+To learn more about the data and methodologies implemented in the tool, please visit the [Benefit and Cost Estimation Methodology section](https://fhwa-ops.atlassian.net/wiki/spaces/TIMBC/pages/491556/Benefit+and+Cost+Estimation+Methodology) on our [Confluence space](https://fhwa-ops.atlassian.net/wiki/spaces/TIMBC/overview?homepageId=262351).
-We invite you to provide your feedback on the tool by leaving a comment on our Confluence space (url upcoming), or sending an email to [Saxtonlab.FHWA@dot.gov](mailto:Saxtonlab.FHWA@dot.gov).
+We invite you to provide your feedback on the tool by leaving a comment on our [Confluence space](https://fhwa-ops.atlassian.net/wiki/spaces/TIMBC/overview?homepageId=262351), or sending an email to [Saxtonlab.FHWA@dot.gov](mailto:Saxtonlab.FHWA@dot.gov).

 ## Resources for Researchers and Developers

-If you are a researcher or a developer who is interested in learning more about the data and methodologies implemented in the tool or ways to contribute to this tool, please visit the Benefit and Cost Estimation Methodology and Developer Resources sections on our Confluence space (urls upcoming).
+If you are a researcher or a developer who is interested in learning more about the data and methodologies implemented in the tool or ways to contribute to this tool, please visit the [Benefit and Cost Estimation Methodology section](https://fhwa-ops.atlassian.net/wiki/spaces/TIMBC/pages/491556/Benefit+and+Cost+Estimation+Methodology) and [Developer Resources sections](https://fhwa-ops.atlassian.net/wiki/spaces/TIMBC/pages/426096/Developer+Resources) on our Confluence space [Confluence space](https://fhwa-ops.atlassian.net/wiki/spaces/TIMBC/overview?homepageId=262351).